Pripet Marshes: Proposed drainage in the 1950s

 There was a plan to drain the wetlands during 1952, when the area of the marshes was under Soviet administration.

 Chernobyl nuclear disaster

 In 1986, the region became world-famous because of the Chernobyl disaster; however, the Pripet Marshes should not be confused with the ghost city of Pripyat; the area within which the Chernobyl Exclusion Zone is located.
-It is approximately 356 km east-southeast of the geographic centre of the Pinsk Marshes area.
+It is approximately 356 km east-southeast of the geographic centre of the Pripet Marshes area.